tdaileygithub/riseml/docs/guide/advanced/horovod.md

 ### Source-code modifications

 Horovod requires you to make modifications to your TensorFlow program.
 Check out the [Horovod Documentation](https://github.com/uber/horovod#usage) for details.
 There are also a few [examples](https://github.com/uber/horovod/tree/master/examples) that are officially maintained to get started.
-There is also a [blog article](https://eng.uber.com/horovod/) by the Horovod team that is worth reading.
+There is also a [blog article](https://eng.uber.com/horovod/) by the Horovod authors that is worth reading.

 ### System Requirements

-We recommend a high-performance network configuration with at least 25Gbit/s inter-node bandwidth dedicated to Horovod, ideally InfiniBand or equivalent.
+We recommend a high-performance network configuration with at least 25Gbps inter-node bandwidth dedicated to Horovod, ideally InfiniBand or equivalent.

 #### Azure

 High-performance networking (30Gbps) is available to all Azure GPU VMs.
 To enable it choose _Accelerated Networking_.
-For more details check [Microsoft'sannouncement](https://azure.microsoft.com/en-us/blog/maximize-your-vm-s-performance-with-accelerated-networking-now-generally-available-for-both-windows-and-linux/).
+For more details check [Microsoft's announcement](https://azure.microsoft.com/en-us/blog/maximize-your-vm-s-performance-with-accelerated-networking-now-generally-available-for-both-windows-and-linux/).
 Additionally, [InfiniBand support](https://azure.microsoft.com/de-de/blog/more-gpus-more-power-more-intelligence/) is available to select VMs.

 #### AWS